-Branches of lpu.
-The main types of medical institutions.
-Organization of the work of a medical institution
+Hospital departments.
+Main types of medical treatment institutions.
+Organization of work of a medical institution

 Owner/Registrar